Poland

 Each individual corporate group member is required to submit their own tax return on a stand-alone basis, with the exception of the special rules for grouping available with respect to CIT and VAT (discussed below).

 Moreover, extensive rules on transfer pricing in respect of transactions with related parties are in force.
-In particular, the tax authorities may increase the tax base, and also re-characterise or even disregard related-party transactions which do not meet the arm’s length principle.
-The taxpayers making transactions with related entities or residents of tax havens are also obliged to comply with local documentation (such as Local file, benchmarking studies and Master file) and reporting requirements, as well as requirements imposed upon OECD recommendations (i.e. CbC reporting for multinational corporations).
+In particular, the tax authorities may increase the tax base and re-characterise or even disregard related-party transactions that do not meet the arm’s-length principle.
+The taxpayers making transactions with related entities or residents of tax havens are also required to comply with local documentation (such as Local File, benchmarking studies, and Master File) and reporting requirements, as well as requirements imposed upon OECD recommendations (i.e. country-by-country [CbC] reporting for multinational corporations).

 • optional, preferential tax exemption on dividends and capital gains on share disposal for the Polish holding companies, and

-• additional tax obligation on the income of the Controlled Foreign Companies.
+• additional tax obligation on the income of the CFCs.

 CIT capital group